Mir Afsar Ali

 Mir Afsar Ali (born 13 February 1975) is an Indian radio jockey, television anchor, singer, comedian, actor and media personality.
 He was the host of Mirakkel, a Comedy show on Zee Bangla and Hi Kolkata on Radio Mirchi.
 He read on the show Sunday Suspense on Radio Mirchi.
 He is also the producer and presenter of the Bengali food vlogging channel "Foodka" since 2017.

-Now he is running "Goppo Mir er Thek", an Audio-story show, on his YouTube channel "Mir Afsar Ali".
-As of January 2025, his channel has more than 1M subscribers and over 15 Crore views.
+Now he is running "Goppo Mir er Thek", an audio-story show, on his YouTube channel "Mir Afsar Ali".
+As of February 2026, his channel has more than 1.5M subscribers and over 20 Crore views.
+His most popular series include the Taranath Tantrik series by Bibhutibhushan Bandyopadhyay and his successors, and the Sherlock Holmes series by Sir Arthur Conan Doyle.

+Radio Career

+Mir Afsar Ali began his radio career in 1994 after responding to an advertisement for radio jockey auditions published in a newspaper.
+According to Ali, he noticed the advertisement while returning home from college on a rainy day and submitted his application on the final day of the recruitment process.
+He was subsequently selected to join Times FM in Kolkata, which later became Radio Mirchi.
+In July 2022 Mir Left Radio Mirchi and Declared that he has left Radio Jockey Career.